Take 5 Reviews

 3/5

-PRE-CREDIT SCENE: Thunderbolt Ross is in a bar taking shots and contemplating his newfound problems.
-Tony Stark enters and informs him that a team of special people is going to be put together, hinting once again at a possible 'Avengers' movie.
+PRE-CREDIT SCENE: Thaddeus "Thunderbolt" Ross sits at a bar, drinking shots and contemplating his newfound "incredible" problems.
+Tony Stark (Robert Downey Jr.) enters and informs him that a team of special people will be put together, hinting once again at a possible 'Avengers' movie that will at least feature Iron Man and the Hulk.

 0 Comments